confidential-computing/governance/README.md

 [Minutes of Technical Advisory Meetings](https://lists.confidentialcomputing.io/g/main/files/TAC/Meetings) are available to all those with an account on the CCC list server.

 Meeting agendas are generally published to the TAC email list before the call, by the TAC chair.
 Details on how to join the [zoom call](https://lists.confidentialcomputing.io/g/tac/files/tac-zoom-info.txt) are also available.
-You may need to subscribe to the TAC list to view TAC specific files.
+You may need to subscribe to the TAC list to view TAC-specific files.